claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 | **Redis Sorted Sets** are used in realtime Gaming Leaderboards |                                                      |
 | Good for auto-completion                                       |                                                      |
 | Multi-AZ support with automatic failover (disaster recovery)   |                                                      |
+##### Memcache caching strategies
+- **Lazy Loading**: The application checks the cache for data first; if a cache miss occurs, it retrieves the data from the database, stores it in the cache, and returns it, populating the cache on demand.
+- **Write-Through Caching**: Data is written to the cache and the database simultaneously.
+This ensures that the cache always contains the latest version of the data, reducing the risk of stale data.
+- **Adding TTL (Time-to-Live)**: Each cached item is assigned a TTL value, which determines how long it remains in the cache before being automatically invalidated.
+This **helps prevent stale data and ensures that fresh data is fetched from the database regularly**.
 ## MemoryDB
 Amazon MemoryDB is a durable, in-memory database service that delivers ultra-fast performance.
 It is purpose-built for modern applications with microservices architectures.